fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 The integrity of a 5.25" disk image can be checked with the `fsck.cpm` command from the `cpmtools` package.
 Use `fsck -f apple-do <file>` for DOS-ordered images, `apple-po` for ProDOS-ordered images.

+### Boot Image File ###

+Some 5.25" disks have a directory record with user number 31 and a lower-case filename, such as "cp/m.sys" or "cp/am.sys".
+The extent uses allocation blocks 0x80 through 0x8b, which would be off the end of the disk (140KB minus three 4KB boot tracks = 128KB).
+If the values are treated as wrapping around to the start of the disk, the file contents represent the 12KB boot track area.

+It's unclear what value this provides.

+### Text Files ###

+On many disks, files will be a multiple of 128 bytes long.
+For a text file, the actual file EOF occurs when a Ctrl-Z (0x1a) byte is read.

 ## Appendix: User Numbers and CiderPress ##